British novelist, screenwriter Fay Weldon dies at 91

 Her 1978 novel, “Praxis,” was shortlisted for the prestigious Booker Prize for Fiction.

+Weldon’s books were often feminist, but she was also known for controversial comments about feminism later in life.
+In 1998 she came under fire for her assertion in an interview with the Radio Times magazine that rape ″isn’t the worst thing that can happen to a woman if you’re safe, alive and unmarked afterwards.”
+She said her comments were misinterpreted.

-Born in September 1931, Weldon was brought up in New Zealand and returned to the U.K. as a child.
-She studied economics and psychology at the University of St. Andrews in Scotland, and worked briefly for the Foreign Office in London and as a journalist before moving on to work as an advertising copywriter.
+Born in England in September 1931, Weldon was brought up in New Zealand and returned to the U.K. as a child.
+She studied economics and psychology at the University of St. Andrews in Scotland, and worked briefly for the Foreign Office in London and as a journalist before moving on to be an advertising copywriter.

+She published her first novel, “The Fat Woman’s Joke,” in 1967.
+In 2002, at age 70, she published her memoir, titled “Auto Da Fay.”
+The narrative described what she called her “mildly scandalous life until my mid-thirties” and concluded in 1963, just as Weldon’s career as a novelist began.

+“The sad truth is, my theory goes, that no-one is much interested in what happens to women after they turn 35.
+Which is the age at which I stopped Auto da Fay: the age I stopped living and started writing instead, as a serious person,” she wrote on her website.

 Weldon was made a Commander of the Order of the British Empire for her services to literature in 2001.